ryanrudolfoba/SecureBootForSteamDeck/README.md

 GPU firmware is signed using MS certificate.
 What this means is that on Windows the APU drivers won't get enabled because of key mismatch.
 Workaround is to disable driver signing.
 On Linux this is not an issue.
 I've signed the Batocera EFI loader and kernel, and the GPU works in there (tested by playing a PS2 game)

 In Windows 11 the Vanguard anti-cheat still complains about Secure Boot, even if it is active and enabled.
-Most probably Vanguard does thorough checking of the keys installed and complains when self generated keys are in use.
-Wild idea is to extract keys from a Windows laptop and use that on the Steam Deck.
-Please let me know if that is a viable idea?!?
+Most probably Vanguard does thorough checking of the keys installed and complains when self generated keys etc etc are in use?!?